XP-NETWORK/new-wiki/docs/xp/use-cases.md

 ![Use Cases](../../static/img/13.Use_cases.gif)

-XP Network enables a vast array of new NFT products and infrastructure to emerge, which will ultimately result in additional value-accrual to underlying NFT rights holders and NFT creators in general.
+Quigon enables a vast array of new NFT products and infrastructure to emerge, which will ultimately result in additional value-accrual to underlying NFT rights holders and NFT creators in general.
 Our philosophy is to provide simple tools to allow NFT project developers to focus on both securing and monetizing the NFT assets, without having to worry about the complexity of coding or smart contract security.

-The following are just some use cases which XP Network helps bring to life.
+The following are just some use cases which Quigon helps bring to life.

 <hr/>